BoiseState/interfaith-donation/donation-api/dockerconfig-postgres/psqldb-no-mock-data/README-psql-docker.md

 ## Building & Running PSQL Image Using Dockerfile**
 ***
-  1. Clone & cd into `dockerconfig-postgres`
+  1. Clone & cd into `dockerconfig-postgres/psqldb-no-mock-data`
   2. Build the image by running the following command:
         * $ `docker build -t <image-name> <path>`
 	     * The `<image-name>` can be anything you want